-We want every child to be able to say: “I am safe.
+A world without poverty where all children and young people can say: “I am safe.
 I am educated.
-I am heard.
+I contribute.
 I have a future.”

 China Children’s Fund (CCF) is established to help children devastated by the Sino-Japanese war.
 Donations are used to support a school and the KuKong orphanage.